 Salt, in any human body, helps to maintain the body's fluid balance by keeping the right amount of water in the right places (think mucus membranes and organs).
 Salt also helps our muscles to contract.
 Not having enough salt in the body can disturb growth, reduce appetite, and cause stomach pain, weakness, nausea, and headache.
 Salt is necessary in helping regulate the body's moisture.

 The Cystic Fibrosis genetic mutation creates a basic defect that causes the sodium chloride in the CFer's body to not move freely and correctly throughout the cells in the body.
+People who have Cystic Fibrosis lose extra salt in their sweat, making it terribly important to take in the extra from their diet.

 No one is really sure just how much extra salt a person with CF must take in, but the recommendation is to take in salty foods in the diet and use that salt shaker on the table freely.
 Some adults with CF also take salt tablets as a dietary supplement.
 It helps aid in the loosening of the mucus membranes in the body.